Natural Materials Association board

 Iris Anderson has spent the majority of her career within MAFF, DEFRA and more recently in The Department of Energy and Climate Change.
 Her various roles have included Head of Energy Innovation and Head of Renewable Materials.
 She had overall responsibility for R & D coordination in the UK and an overview of the activity within the EU.
 She was involved with the National Non Food Crops Centre and led the project to inject biomethane into the national gas grid.
 She set up the Anaerobic Digestion Demonstration Facility at CPI, the High Value Manufacturing Catapult in Wilton.
 She is a Technical expert promoting bio renewable opportunities to businesses and provides consultancy and advice to businesses that develop and adopt bio renewables.
 Her work has given her a unique knowledge of the various stakeholders in the bioenergy and biomass industries including industry, academia and innovation bodies.
 She has supported bioenergy and biomass developments and other related initiatives in energy and renewables, including the Biomass gasifier review.
 She has developed UK policy on the use of bio resources, with emphasis on bioenergy and energy from waste to maximise efficiency and greenhouse gas reductions.

-Dr Hector Archila is the founder and Director of Research and Innovation at Amphibia BASE Ltd (www.amphibiabase.co.uk) where he leads the development of commercially sound bio-based products using engineered bamboo as the primary material.
-He is a professional architect, researcher and entrepreneur with an industrial and scholar background in architecture, material science and structural engineering.
-His professional and academic career has revolved around these disciplines and a long-standing interest in finding context-appropriate, sustainable and technologically and economically feasible bio-based solutions for the built environment (more at www.bamboo2market.com).
+Dr Hector Archila is a Senior Lecturer at UWE, and is the founder and Director of Research and Innovation at Amphibia BASE Ltd (www.amphibiabase.co.uk) where he leads the development of commercially sound bio-based products using engineered bamboo as the primary material.
+He is a professional architect, researcher and entrepreneur with an industrial and scholar with a background in architecture, material science and structural engineering.
+His professional and academic career has revolved around these disciplines and a long-standing interest in finding context-appropriate, sustainable and technologically and economically feasible bio-based solutions for the built environment (more at www.amphibiabase.co.uk).
 Hector finished a PhD on materials science and engineering at the University of Bath, where he is now a visiting research fellow.
 He has delivered several lectures on the use of engineered bamboo products and technologies in construction and participates actively in scientific, advisory and standardization committees such as ISO technical committees and the International Network for Bamboo and Rattan (INBAR)’s Task Force on Bamboo Construction.
 His on-going research activities and interests include the study of thermo-hydro-mechanical modifications applied to bamboo, the design and development of bio-based products and technological solutions for medium to high rise buildings and lightweight free-form structures and the use of computational and parametric design tools in architectural and structural engineering.
 Hector believes that there is an untapped potential for optimised, commercially and technically feasible bio-based structures for taller, energy and thermally efficient green buildings that respond to emerging concerns over resource availability, climate change, rapid population growth and urban expansion.

-Issi Rousseva is an architect specialising in zero carbon and low energy designs at Koru Architects (koruarchitects.co.uk).
+Issi Rousseva is an architect specialising in zero carbon and low energy designs previously at Koru Architects and now at Brighton and Hove City Council.
 Her designs incorporate biophilic principles and natural materials and she is fascinated by how designing in this way can influence buildings and their effect on health and well-being, as well as the circular economy.
 She is also interested in innovative technologies, particularly those associated with smart materials and renewable energy; this has shaped her ongoing research into how technological developments in those areas can be used to influence architecture and the built environment to produce the most socially and environmentally sustainable solutions.
 She has worked on architectural projects in the UK and abroad which has given her an insight into international diversity in relation to construction materials and methods and their effect on the environment.
 Issi has close ties to environmental organisations, as well as businesses in the construction industry and works to promote the message of environmentally sustainable initiatives that could easily be adopted.
 She also has an interest in policymaking and has been working with various ‘green' groups on policy recommendations and campaigning on critical issues around the built environment, industry and environmental sustainability.
 Issi believes educating and knowledge-sharing on environmental impacts and new technologies is key in the construction industry in order to make progress in what she feels is an otherwise very narrow and change-adverse industry.